catalinghita8/android-mvp-dagger2/README.md

 - Is scalable and easy to expand.
 ## Weak points
 - Maintenance effort could be lower and scalability could be better - even though the app has a solid structure and complies to some of the SOLID principles, it cannot be considered as part of Clean Architecture, mainly because the Presenter contains most of the logic, therefore substituting Interactors (use-cases).
+- Decoupling level could be higher - even though MVP presentation pattern reduces coupling, the relation between `Presenter` and its corresponding  `View` still remains through the use of `Contracts`.
 - Possess medium complexity - other approaches might lower complexity and increase efficiency.

 # Final notes: